kexiZeroing/kexiZeroing.github.io/src/blog/mac-terminal.md

 ## lsof
 Linux/Unix considers everything as a file and `lsof` is a command meaning "list open files", which is used to report a list of all open files and the processes that opened them.
 Add `-i` to list network connections.
 Use `lsof -i -n -P | grep LISTEN` to check the listening ports and `lsof -i :22` to see a specific port.

-> `kill` command sends a kill signal to terminate any process gracefully when attached with a pid or a processname.
-This is the default and safest way to kill/terminate a or set of processes. `kill <pid> / <processname>` sends SIGTERM (15) — Termination signal.
-However, this signal can be handled, ignored or caught in code.
-If the signal is not caught by a process, the process is killed.
+## kill
+The `kill` system call in Unix-like systems is a bit misleadingly named.
+It doesn’t necessarily kill a process; instead, it sends a signal to a process or a group of processes.
+The most frequent signal sent is `SIGKILL` (`9`), which terminates a process.
+Technically, `kill(pid, sig)` just means: "Send signal `sig` to process `pid`."

 > `kill -9` command sends a kill signal to terminate any process immediately when attached with a PID or a processname.
-It is a forceful way to kill/terminate a or set of processes. `kill -9 <pid> / <processname>` sends SIGKILL (9) — Kill signal.
+It is a forceful way to kill/terminate a or set of processes. `kill -9 <pid> / <processname>` sends SIGKILL (9).
 This signal cannot be handled (caught), ignored or blocked.
 Hence, this immediately kill the process without any handling and this can create zombies process.

+A signal is a small message that notifies a process that an event of some type has occurred in the system.
+- Sent from kernal to process
+- Signal type is identified by small integer IDs
+- Only information in a signal is its ID and the fact that it was sent

 ## bash_profile and bashrc
 There are two user level files which `bash` may run when a bash shell starts. `~/.bash_profile` and `~/.bashrc`.
 The usual convention is that `.bash_profile` will be executed at login shells, i.e. when you ssh into a remote host, it will ask you for user name and password to log in, so it is a login shell.
 But when you open a terminal, it does not ask for login and you will just get a command prompt.
 In other versions of Unix or Linux, this will not run the `.bash_profile` but `.bashrc`.
 The underlying idea is that the `.bash_profile` should be run only when you login, and the `.bashrc` for every new interactive shell.
 However, Terminal on macOS does not follow this convention.
 When Terminal opens a new window, it will run `.bash_profile`.